Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế25/11/2023

-As strategic partners, the European Union (EU) and Canada have much to discuss at the Summit, taking place on November 23-24 in Canada.
-However, raw materials are the issue of particular concern.
+As strategic partners, the European Union (EU) and Canada have much to discuss at their summit, taking place on November 23-24 in Canada.
+However, raw materials are a particularly important issue.

 (11.25) Từ trái qua phải: Chủ tịch Hội đồng châu Âu (EC) Charles Michel, Thủ tướng Canada Justin Trudeau và Chủ tịch Ủy ban châu Âu (EC) Ursula von der Leyen ngày 24/11.
 (Nguồn: AFP)

-In early November, the EU approved a provisional agreement on a law identifying 34 raw materials important to Europe, 17 of which are considered strategic.
+In early November, the EU adopted a provisional agreement on legislation identifying 34 raw materials that are important to Europe, 17 of which are considered to be of strategic importance.

-However, the EU has long been dependent on external supplies, making raw materials an “Achilles heel”, reducing Europe’s competitiveness and strategic autonomy.
-This becomes even more urgent when China – the country that supplies up to 98.5% of rare earths to the EU – plans to restrict exports.
+However, the EU has long been dependent on external sources of supply, making raw materials its "Achilles' heel," reducing Europe's competitiveness and strategic autonomy.
+This becomes even more urgent as China, which supplies 98.5% of the EU's rare earth minerals, plans to restrict exports.

-To ensure a stable supply chain, the EU Raw Materials Act identifies the need to find reliable partners.
-As the country with the longest formal relations with the EU among developed industrial countries, Canada is a natural choice.
+To ensure a stable supply chain, the EU's Raw Materials Act stipulates the need to find reliable partners.
+As the country with the longest-standing official relationship with the EU among developed industrial nations, Canada naturally became the preferred choice.

-The advantage here is first of all that the EU-Canada strategic partnership has a solid foundation based on two important agreements: the Comprehensive Economic and Trade Agreement (CETA) which governs economic relations and the Strategic Partnership Agreement (SPA) which defines the framework for political , foreign and security cooperation between the two sides.
+The advantage here is, first and foremost, that the EU-Canada strategic partnership has a solid foundation based on two important agreements: the Comprehensive Economic and Trade Agreement (CETA), which coordinates economic relations, and the Strategic Partnership Agreement (SPA), which defines the framework for political , foreign policy, and security cooperation between the two sides.

-In addition, Canada is the EU's leading trade and investment partner.
-In 2022, trade in goods and services between the two sides reached 147 billion USD.
-As of 2022, Canada's direct investment in the EU was worth 248.8 billion USD, accounting for 12.5% of Canada's total foreign direct investment (FDI) abroad.
+Furthermore, Canada is a leading trade and investment partner of the EU.
+In 2022, trade in goods and services between the two sides reached US$147 billion.
+As of 2022, Canadian direct investment in the EU was valued at US$248.8 billion, accounting for 12.5% of Canada's total outbound foreign direct investment (FDI).

-Solving the raw materials problem will help the EU and Canada confidently move towards the goal set by Canadian Prime Minister Justin Trudeau of "growing the middle class, improving quality of life and building a clean economy on both sides of the Atlantic".
+Solving the raw materials problem will give the EU and Canada the confidence to move towards the goal set by Canadian Prime Minister Justin Trudeau: "developing a middle class, improving the quality of life, and building a clean economy on both sides of the Atlantic."

 Source